 Driving – Is Mexico safe to drive in?

-I drove at all times of the day and when I had to drive late at night, I also had no issues.
+I drove at all times of the day and when I had to drive late at night, which i don’t like to do, I also had no issues.
 Like anywhere else in the world, while driving late at night, I kept to major highways or well-lit and reasonably busy parts of the cities.

 Rental cars are widely available, especially at the country’s airports, but costs vary widely.
 You can book online before your trip but you will often find the price has changed when you get there.
 On a recent emergency trip to Mexico City, I didn’t have time to pre-book so I had to find one at the airport.
 I checked out three or four different companies and the prices varied from $50 a day, to over $200 a day, for the same class of car.